WMD-group/MacroDensity/README.md

 7.145660229     2.38371017456777e-05
 ```

-If the variance is too high it means that you are not sampling a plateau in the potential.
+If the variance is too high it means that you are not sampling a plateau in the electrostatic potential.
 Typically values below 10e-4 are acceptable, but you can also use [MovingCube.py](https://github.com/WMD-group/MacroDensity/blob/V3.1.0/examples/MovingCube.py) to verify this (See below).
 Further examples can be found in [/tutorials/Porous/Porous.ipynb](https://github.com/WMD-group/MacroDensity/tree/master/tutorials/Porous)

 ------------